 Here at Upserve, we keep a constant watch on whether we have the type of culture that allows us to give candid feedback.
 Our latest engagement survey results show:

 - 89% of our team agrees that, at work they can be their authentic self

 - 89% agree, we hold ourselves and our team members accountable for results

 - 93% agree, their manager (or someone at work) genuinely cares about them

 Will giving feedback ever get easier?
 For some, maybe.
 For others, challenging directly might always be uncomfortable.
 But it is also important.
 One of our core values here at Upserve is, ‘One Team’.
 Another one is ‘openness’.
 Living those values means that you want what’s best for our company, and for each other.
 And, that you’re not afraid of the hard conversations.

-We don’t have 7 leaders here – we have 130+ people who are called upon to be leaders in every conversation, every day.
+We don’t have 7 leaders here – we have hundreds of people who are called upon to be leaders in every conversation, every day.
 Are you prepared to be that kind of leader?
 If so, then welcome to the team.